dwellir-public/artillery-engine-substrate/README.md

 `config.phases`: Learn more about [load phases](https://docs-nine-inky.vercel.app/docs/guides/guides/test-script-reference#phases---load-phases) in artillery documentation.

-`config.engines`: This needs to be provided with Substrate engine to use the substrate custom engine.
+`config.engines`: This initializes the artillery Substrate engine.

 ### Define your scenario